-'Having POA in place provides a small piece of mind' 'Carers .. feel better once legal powers and processes are explained ...
+Legal support makes a difference 'Having POA in place provides a small piece of mind' 'Carers ... feel better once legal powers and processes are explained ...
 Knowledge is power.'
-Emergency planning helps Carers and staff who had completed an emergency plan viewed them as positive and that it's an important thing to get help with.
+Emergency planning helps Carers and staff who had completed an emergency plan viewed them as positive.
 It was said to give peace of mind and has helped some people have conversations they may not have otherwise had with their family.

 There was a significant number of people who had not heard of emergency plans.
-I would love a plan in place that I could calmly look at and action with confidence' 'Planning for emergencies terrified me, keeps me up at night time [...] but it's important' 'These [emergency plans] should be offered to carers as a matter of course.'
-A plan and access to resource should be offered from day one A significant theme was the belief that there is a lack of support/information and signposting at the beginning of the caring journey.
-A number of those consulted want to see space and time given at the beginning of someone's caring journey to plan better.
+'Planning for emergencies terrified me, keeps me up at night time [...] but it's important' 'These [emergency plans] should be offered to carers as a matter of course.'
+VOCAL 'Without them I would not have a care plan in place for my mother.'
+A plan and access to resource should be offered from day one A number of those consulted want to see space and time given at the beginning of someone's caring journey to plan better.
 They want to know there is someone they can come back to and they want to have a consistent person to follow them in their caring journey.
-It was mentioned several times that Anticipatory Care Planning could be a part of this.
+Anticipatory Care Planning could be a part of this.